Retirement Living Hub

 Body Scan Meditation

 A body scan is a powerful practice for developing body awareness and releasing tension.
+I sometimes do this after a long day of trying to perfect my watercolor painting (which, let’s be honest, rarely happens!).
 You systematically bring your attention to different parts of your body, noticing any sensations without judgment.

 • Lie Down: Lie on your back in a comfortable position, or sit upright if preferred.